 The Walsall Canal is fast becoming an example of an urban waterway revived.
 The canal has been cleaned up and the environment improved, making it a true haven for local people.

 Guide only - weather conditions affect water levels

 To find details such as moorings, boaters' facilities and access points, you'll need to zoom to the map fully.
 Click the red 'i' icon in the bottom right hand corner to expand the key.

 The once-derelict Walsall Town Wharf has been re-developed, and now has an acclaimed art gallery.
 The Town Arm of the canal got so run-down it was on the point of being lost forever, but is now totally transformed.

 It provides moorings for boaters and access to the town’s attractions, including the Leather Museum, Walsall Arboretum and the Jerome K Jerome Birthplace Museum.

 The Walsall Canal runs for seven miles from Ryders Green Junction to Walsall Town Wharf.
 Once on the cusp of being lost forever, the arm has been refurbished to include mooring facilities for visitors; an innovative new art gallery is at the end of the arm and a noted arboretum lies nearby.

-At Tame Valley Junction, the Tame Valley Canal Canal branches off towards Birmingham; the Lower Ocker Hill Branch once serviced the eponymous power station.
-The Tipton Green & Toll End Communication connected with the main line at Tipton and until its abandonment in the 1960s it offered an alternative route from Ryders Green, which tended to become very busy.
-At the bottom of Ryder's Green the derelict Danks Branch linked with the Tame Valley whilst the Haines Branch served brickworks.
+At Tame Valley Junction, the Tame Valley Canal branches off towards Birmingham; the Lower Ocker Hill Branch once serviced the eponymous power station.
+The Tipton Green & Toll End Communication connected with the main line at Tipton and, until its abandonment in the 1960s, it offered an alternative route from Ryders Green, which tended to become very busy.
+At the bottom of Ryder's Green the derelict Danks Branch linked with the Tame Valley while the Haines Branch served brickworks.